Physics at ECU

 Regina DeWitt frequently collaborates with geologists to study radiation damage in minerals.
 Such knowledge can be used, for example, to determine the age of an inorganic artifact based on how much light it emits under specific laboratory conditions.
 Furthermore, the techniques that the Optically Stimulated Luminescence Laboratory is developing can be used to monitor the potentially harmful radiation exposure of radiation workers and cancer patients.
 Her research group recently performed field work in Antarctica with the aim of determining the age of boulders along the coast line.
 Their results are important for building an understanding of coastline evolution and climate change.

 Joel DeWitt studies the space radiation shielding possibilities applicable to future spacecraft or planetary surface habitats.
 He is focused on novel and/or optimized materials that act to maximize the protection of space crews from ionizing radiation while minimizing the cost of their implementation.
-The study of space radiation shielding is important because of the known short- and long-term detrimental effects ionizing radiation can have on the human body.
+The study of space radiation shielding is important because of the known short- and long-term detrimental effects ionizing radiation can have on human physiology.